crake7/Network-Pen-Test-Tools/Sniffers/README.md

    * Windows - Allows you to see TCP, UDP, and ICMP traffic.
    * Linux   - Allows you to see ICMP packets.
 * You can use this program to see the exact route each packet traverses.
 Very similar use to `traceroute`

+#### `ctypes-class.py` vs `struct-class.py`

+* Be advice that using the library **scapy** is the easiest option for packet manipulation.
+* The two classes were created only to understand their differences.
+* Both libraries can be used to handle binary data into a data structure.
+* *Ctypes* provides a bridge to C-based languages: this enables you to use C-compatible data types and call functions in shared libraries!
+* *Struct* converts between Python values and C structs as Python byte objects.